fuuwille/zuord.js/web/docs/introduction.md

 ## Smarter Manipulations & Inferences

-Zuord delivers smarter runtime manipulations and compile-time type inferences than native implementations and popular alternatives.
+Zuord delivers smarter and more precise runtime manipulations and compile-time type inferences compared to native implementations and popular alternatives.

 - **Recursive by Nature**
   Zuord operates recursively, applying deep operations across all levels by default